mengyue-z/Work-Day-Scheduler/README.md

 This is a simple calendar application that allows a user to save events for each working hour of the day.

-User can type in the tasks for each hour and then click the save button on the right so the tasks will be saved and are accessbile anytime.
+User can type in the tasks/events for each hour and then click the save button on the right so the tasks will be saved and are accessbile anytime.

+The past timeblocks will be grey color, present timeblock will be red and future timeblocks will be green.

 # Screenshots